demisto/splunk-app/add-on/TA-Demisto/README.md

     1)Demisto URL: This is mandatory parameter Url /IP address of the Demisto 2)Demisto Port: This is an optional parameter.
 The user must define it if running Demisto on any other port than the default (443).
-    3)Allow Self Signed Certificate: User should select this if using Self Signed certificate
-    4) Authentication key: This is a mandatory parameter.
+    3)Allow Self Signed Certificate: User should select this if using Self Signed certificate 4)Authentication key: This is a mandatory parameter.
 This parameter is used for authorization with Demsito.
 In order to generate this parameter, a user should log in to Demisto and then click on Settings --> Integration --> API Keys.

+* Proxies should be entered in the following manner : http://username:password@ip:port

 # Custom Alert Action
 * This application will add custom alert action named Demisto Custom Alert Action.
 The user can configure this action on saved search.
 The user can pass following parameters to Demisto: